-In accordance with our objective of aligning executive compensation with our stockholders' interests, our current long-term incentive program for the Named Executive Officers consists solely of an annual award of equity compensation that is generally subject to a multi-year vesting schedule.
-We believe that equity compensation is an effective tool to align the interests of our Named Executive Officers-who have significant responsibility for driving our success-with the interests of our stockholders.
-We have historically awarded equity compensation in the form of stock options and, in certain circumstances, restricted stock unit awards ("RSUs").
-During 2011, we determined that Named Executive Officers would be granted only stock options and that no "full value" RSUs would be granted.
-Stock options are our preferred form of long-term incentive compensation because they are more performance based with value delivered only if the stock price of our common shares appreciates following the grant.
-As described above under "Recent Changes to Our Compensation Program," we decided that 50% of equity awards for 2012 would be in the form of performance-based stock options.
+Overview.
+In accordance with our objective of aligning executive compensation with our stockholders' interests, our current long-term incentive program for the NEOs generally consists of one annual award of equity compensation that is typically subject to a multi-year vesting schedule.
+We believe that equity compensation is a very effective tool to align the interests of our NEOs, who have significant responsibility for driving our success, with the interests of our stockholders.
+Stock options are our preferred form of long-term incentive compensation because we believe they are inherently performance-based with value delivered only if the price of our common shares appreciates following the grant.
+As discussed above, in 2014, we transitioned from a February annual grant schedule to a December annual grant schedule.
+Under the SEC executive compensation disclosure rules, the February annual grant and the December annual grant are both reported as 2014 compensation even though the February 2014 grant was viewed by the organization and compensation as compensation for 2013 performance and the December 2014 grant was viewed as compensation for 2014 performance.